 Mara raises both eyebrows.
 “Casual panky behind the schoolhouse?”

 “I never knew why people did that.”
 Esher shakes his head, shuddering.
 “But if that’s all you wanted, you’d be doing it.
 You’re not, so you want something different.
 It just isn’t romantic for you.”

-“I didn’t.”
-Esher softens and leans into her, and while Mara still doesn’t think he’s all there with her, that there’s a part of Esher long sundered from her, their fathers and the village entire, he isn’t pushing her away.
+“I didn’t.
+Not with you.”
+Esher softens and leans into her, and while Mara doesn’t think he’s all there with her, he doesn’t push her away.
 He told her the truth about himself.
-He came out this night with iron in hand.
-“Not with you.”
+He came out this night with iron in hand, even though he’s never had the heart or patience for magic.

-For Esher, it’s nearly a speech, but that isn’t what has Mara staring, stunned.
+For Esher, this is nearly a speech, but that isn’t what has Mara staring.
 Did Rosie sense all the nights Mara tried and failed to summon her?
-Did she wait until this night, the Thinning, to cross over, to answer—and bring the deceased of Dead Horse Hill with her?
-How much, Mara wonders, do the dead know of the living?
+Did she wait until this night, the Thinning, to cross over, to answer—to bring the deceased of Dead Horse Hill with her?

 What is loveless, Mara wonders, but the perception of those outside, knowing nothing of the secrets housed within?
 What is loveless in a world where those who don’t love with that heady romantic abandon still care about the people around them, even after death?
 What is loveless in a world where a man who ghosts through his own life still comes after Mara with pokers in hand?
-What is loveless but still a quality deserving of championship, even if only seen by the dead, by a pair of demons, by the rare people who dare speak their truth to another?
+What is loveless but a quality deserving of championship, even if only seen by the dead, by a pair of demons, by the rare people who dare speak their truth to another?

-“And you know,” Mara says, never more certain of anything, “that Rosie will make sure, at least one night a year, I keep that promise.”
+“And you know,” Mara says, never more certain of anything, “that Rosie will make sure, at least one night a year, that I keep that promise.”